dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 ### Why need to push a button instead of a wake word?

 I don't want to feel like I'm always being listened to.
 I also don't want it recording conversations.
 I only want it to record when I tell it to, and the physical switch is quite satisfying.

+### How can I try it out?

+The hardware components used are listed on the [GitHub page](https://github.com/dbieber/GoNoteGo).
+There's no getting started guide yet, so if you are trying it out, don't hesitate to reach out for guidance around the rough edges.